What is Itchy and Smelly?

 What to do if your Dog is Itchy and Smelly

 A dog that is itchy and smelly should be seen by a veterinarian.
 Your dog is probably very uncomfortable and may be in pain.
 Let the veterinarian know if you have observed symptoms besides the scratching and odor.
 Additionally, let the doctor know if your dog has had any recent lacerations, bites or wounds.

 The veterinarian will treat skin infections with oral and topical antibiotics.
 Seborrhea is typically managed with anti-seborrheic shampoo, omega-3 supplements, retinoids and oral cyclosporine.
-Ear infections are usually treated with oral antibiotic and medicated ear drops.
+Ear infections are usually treated with oral anti-inflammatories and medicated ear drops.
 Ears should be cleaned out before therapy is started.

-The veterinarian may suggest that your dog be shaved in the region of a local infection and bathed with a medicated shampoo and f the patient’s skin is irritated he may recommend a skin ointment.
+The veterinarian may suggest that your dog be shaved in the region of a local infection and bathed with a medicated shampoo.
 Most patients being treated will need to wear an Elizabethan collar (cone).
 The cone will help prevent him from further scratching or biting at his skin.

 Prevention of Itchy and Smelly

 Regularly grooming your dog may prevent skin infections.
 A local groomer can put your dog on a suitable schedule.
 Mobile groomers may charge a bit more but it is convenient for them to come to your home.
 Administering a monthly flea preventative can help prevent a flea infestation.
 Many dogs are allergic to the flea’s saliva.

 When a dog has a wound, bite or laceration it must be cleaned with a disinfectant.
 If it is a deep or large wound, he should be seen and treated by a veterinarian.
 Some ear infections can be prevented with regular ear cleaning.
 If your dog was diagnosed with allergies it is important to follow the veterinarian’s treatment plan to prevent the recurrence of a skin infection.